Children & Youth

 EDUCATION AND EPILEPSY

-Our counselor works with parents to navigate the education system by involving parents, schools and supporting agencies, ensuring that appropriate accommodations are made for the child.
+Our counsellor works with parents to navigate the education system by involving parents, schools and supporting agencies, ensuring that appropriate accommodations are made for the child.
 We want to make sure every child enjoys learning and sees school as a positive experience.
 Some of the school based/education issues we address (but are not limited to);

 - Staff Epilepsy and Seizure First Aid Workshops